vamshiKodem/Js-output-based-questions/README.md

   Output: object
 ```

-22. What would be the output of following code?
+22. What would be the output of the following code?

 ```
   typeof (() => {})